-David Yarrow has built an unrivalled reputation for capturing the beauty of the planet’s remote landscapes, cultures and endangered animals.
-Born in Glasgow, Scotland in 1966, he is now an internationally acclaimed fine art photographer and Europe’s best selling wildlife photographer.
+David Yarrow has built an unrivaled reputation for capturing the beauty of the planet’s remote landscapes, cultures and endangered animals.
+Born in Glasgow, Scotland in 1966, he was named Photographer of the Year at the age of 20 while at Edinburgh University.
+Now an internationally acclaimed fine art photographer, David is Europe’s best selling wildlife photographer.
+“We live in an era of content overload, and for images to engage, there needs to be not just strength and powerful documentation, but perhaps also a degree of unfamiliarity” says David.

-David puts his understanding of key environmental and geopolitical issues to practical use in his long-term commitment to Tusk Trust Charity as their affiliated photographer and Tusk receive a percentage of sales of David’s prints and books.
-David has recently signed a global book deal with Rizzoli publishing house in New York, to produce a flagship book named ‘Wild Encounters’ which features work from seven continents, capturing some of the earths most endangered species.
-He is honoured that HRH the Duke of Cambridge has written the foreword to the book which will be released in October this year and all author royalties from the book will go to Tusk Trust.
+Yarrow’s passion to address and elucidate key environmental and geopolitical issues has motivated his decision to photograph the natural world.
+David is the affiliated photographer for the African Conservation Charity Tusk Trust and contributes a percentage of all print and book sales to Tusk Trust.
+Recently David signed a global book deal with Rizzoli publishing house in New York, to produce a flagship book named ‘Wild Encounters’ which features work from seven continents, capturing some of the earths most endangered species.